pedro-sleao/pedro-sleao/README.md

 - 👀 I’m a Electronic Engineering student at UFPE.

-- 🌱 I’m currently learning Python and starting to learn Javascript, git and github.
+- 🌱 I’m currently learning Machine Learning and starting to learn git and github.

 - ⚡ I like to learn new things and solve some challenges.